-Any attempt to modify the service without a paid electrical permit may result in the service not being reconnected.
+Any attempt to modify the service without a paid and valid electrical permit may result in the service not being reconnected.

-5.10 Service Upgrades
+5.11 Service Upgrades

 SL&P requires any service upgrade to follow the new connection process.
-Customers should contact SL&P's Customer Connects at 306-975-2414 option 3 for more information.
+Customers can contact SL&P's Customer Connects at 306-975-2414 option 3 for more information.
 Alternatively, visit us at saskatoon.ca/slpelectricalservice to download the Electrical Service Request Form.
-Customers may be requested to upgrade their electrical system to meet current CEC standards.
+Customer electrical systems are subject to upgrades in order to meet current Canadian Electrical Code standards in addition to customer work related to service upgrades prior to energization.

-5.11 Easements
+5.12 Easements